Gambling in Bangladesh: Sports betting

 Online sports betting in Bangladesh increased dramatically after the 2012 Bangladesh Premier League tournament.
-BPL, IPL, La Liga, and Premier League matches, among others, have also attracted gambling.
+Matches involving the BPL, IPL, La Liga, and Premier League have attracted betting activity.

-Since then, it has been reported that vast numbers of teenagers in Bangladesh's rural areas have become addicted to gambling, specifically coming across gambling sites through Facebook and YouTube ads.
-Many gamblers wind-up selling their land and other assets to sustain this addiction, and some commit suicide after incurring huge losses.
-One upazila attempted to curb online sports betting by cutting cable during a match.
+Reports have linked online sports betting to increased gambling among young people in rural areas, with gambling websites promoted through platforms such as Facebook and YouTube.
+Some reports have also described gamblers selling land and other assets to sustain gambling and suffering severe financial losses.
+In 2020, authorities in Feni attempted to curb IPL betting by blocking cable television during matches.

 Shakib Al Hasan, a sports personality, drew controversy for promoting a sports betting website.
-He subsequently withdrew from his contract after pressure from BCB and an impending investigation by Criminal Investigation Department.
-Shakib's sister, Jannatul Hasan Ritu, was also subject to investigation on another incident known as the Mahadev Betting App Case where she was named an investor.
+He subsequently withdrew from his contract after pressure from the Bangladesh Cricket Board and an impending investigation by the Criminal Investigation Department.

+Shakib's sister, Jannatul Hasan Ritu, was also subject to investigation in connection with the Mahadev Betting App Case, in which she was named as an investor.

-Domestic football has also seen numerous betting scandals.
-In September 2019, a Bangladesh Police raid on clubhouses in Motijheel, Dhaka, revealed the presence of illegal casino and gambling equipment.
-In 2021, Bangladesh Premier Football League club Arambagh KS were relegated to the third-tier, due to their involvement in spot-fixing, match manipulations, live and online betting and other irregularities.
-Match-fixing remains rampant in Bangladesh's lower football leagues, with gambling syndicates influencing club officials with financial incentives, while the BFF (Bangla: বাফুফে) faces criticism for inadequate action.
+Domestic football has also been associated with betting scandals.
+In September 2019, a Bangladesh Police raid on clubhouses in Motijheel, Dhaka, revealed illegal casino and gambling equipment.

+In 2021, Bangladesh Premier Football League club Arambagh KS were relegated to the third tier because of involvement in spot-fixing, match manipulation, live and online betting, and other irregularities.

+Match-fixing has continued to be reported in Bangladesh's lower football leagues, with gambling syndicates alleged to have influenced club officials through financial incentives.
+The Bangladesh Football Federation has faced criticism over its response to such allegations.